aaemnnosttv/hexo-site/src/_drafts/2016-10-17-installing-the-wordpress-test-suite-with-composer.md

 The problem with my previous attempt wasn't with Composer itself, but with trying to mess with the git history by trying to add a `composer.json` file to it without breaking the history, which git is itself designed to prevent.

-It _is possible_ to install a package without the package source containing a `composer.json` ([exhibit A](https://wpackagist.org)).
+It _is possible_ to install a package without the package source containing a `composer.json` ([Exhibit A](https://wpackagist.org)).
 Composer needs this data, but rather than it living in its respective package, it can be defined "manually".
 Composer supports multiple types of [repositories](https://getcomposer.org/doc/05-repositories.md) (Composer repositories).
-While `vcs` is perhaps the most common for one-off packages that are not on Packagist (requires `composer.json`), you can define a `package` type repository where you essentially define a package's `composer.json` right there "inline".
+While `vcs` is perhaps the most common for one-off packages that are not on Packagist, this is not a viable option in our case as it requires a `composer.json` in the root of the repository.
+You can however define a `package` type repository where you essentially define a package's `composer.json` right there "inline".

 Let's see how this might look in practice in our project's `composer.json`